 Patek Philippe Caliber CH 29-535 PS

 The back of the watch offers a beautiful view of the manually-wound Patek caliber CH 29-535 PS movement through the sapphire exhibition caseback.
+This is a stylish feature that some have been drawn to and a selling point for a number of collectors.

 Built entirely in-house and stamped with the Patek Seal, the Cal.
 CH 29-535 PS offers wearers a 65-hour power reserve and operates at a frequency of 28,800bph.
-The hand wound column wheel chronograph movement comprises of 33 jewels and 269 parts.
+The hand-wound column-wheel chronograph movement comprises of 33 jewels and 269 parts.

 It is not often that top-tier watch brands make dress chronographs.
 But it is entirely unsurprising that Patek Philippe does – and they do it so handsomely.
+Let us know what you think in the comments below.